Inverse Problems with Learned Forward Operators: Data-driven model correction

 In order to compute solutions, the unknown distribution of the model error needs to be approximated.
-That can be obtained for example by simulations \cite{arridge:2006,tarvainen2013bayesian} as follows.
-Let $\lbrace \trni{x}{i}, i = 1,\ldots , N \rbrace$ be a set of samples drawn from a training set.
-The corresponding samples of the model error are then
+This can be obtained for example by simulations \cite{arridge:2006,tarvainen2013bayesian} as follows.
+Let $\trim$ be the training set.
+The corresponding values of the model error are